-The next parameters will not be effective if passed to the openFile() function (so, they can only be changed in a global way).
+The next parameters will not take any effect if passed to the openFile() function, so they can only be changed in a global way.
 You can change them in the file, but this is strongly discouraged unless you know well what you are doing.